 The idea of oral surgery can cause anxiety in most people.
 Because there is a serious issue with their teeth and mouth, they believe that they must undergo a painful, dangerous, and costly procedure.
 However, talking to your trusted dentist may help you understand how oral surgery can effectively resolve all kinds of dental issues and improve your overall oral health, and also ease any worries you may have.

 You must know that oral surgery in Fort Lauderdale and across the world tackles procedures that address certain conditions that most people experience, including tooth loss, wisdom teeth, and sleep apnea.
-Though each case is unique, most of these dental procedures are performed on an outpatient basis, which means you can get back to your normal activities or work within several days.
+Though each case is unique, most of the oral surgeries are performed on an outpatient basis, which means you can get back to your normal activities or work within several days.

-Read on to learn more about the common types of oral surgical procedures and what you should expect before, during, and after surgery.
+Read on to learn more about the common types of oral surgery processes and what you should expect before, during, and after surgery.

 1. Tooth Extraction